nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

-1. If there is task associated with the keyword:
+1. If there is task associated with the keyword `CS2103T`:

 ```console
 Here are the matching tasks in your list:
     1.[T][✗][MEDIUM] CS2103T iP
 ```

-2. If there is no task associated with the keyword:
+2. If there is no task associated with the keyword `CS2103T`:

 ```console
 No task found...